kurta999/CustomKeyboard/README.md

 6. **DirectoryBackup** - Backup folders to another place(s) from tray menu
 7. **LinkCreator** - Easy symlink & hardlink creator within Windows' file explorer
 8. **Sensors** - Backend for sensors with SQLite database for measurements & graphs generation to .html file
-9. **wxWidget's GUI editor** - A very basic GUI editor with move & resize support
+9. **wxWidget's GUI editor** - A very basic GUI editor with move & resize support *(1)
 10. **AntiLock** - Bypass idle timeout for Windows to avoid lock screen by pressing SCROLL LOCK & moving mouse in given interval
 11. **AntiNumLock** - Doesn't allow to disable NumLock, re-enables it immendiately when it's disabled.
 12. **TerminalHotkey** - Hotkey for terminal, like in Linux.
 Can be launched from Windows Explorer with current path as starting directory and from Desktop
+12. **File explorer opener** - Open file explorer by sending a specific TCP packet to this application

+*(1) This is an outdated part of this project, it doesn't support sizers.
+It's not recommended to create GUI without sizers, only use it if you know what you are doing.

 ## Explanation
 1. **CustomMacro** - Currently requires an external Nucleo L495ZG board with UART-TTL to USB adapter for transmitting keypresses to PC.
 The nucleo is just a simple USB Host, which receives key-presses from the connected keyboard and transmits it to PC via UART.
 It could be done with hooking in windows, but this solution always crashed the debugger in MSVC, so I went with the more expensive way.
 Macros can be added in configuration page or in settings.ini file directly.
 Firmware for Nucle board is available here: https://github.com/kurta999/UsbHost